 Creating A project

 The first noticeable differences between Rider and Visual studio are on this screen.
 Rider focuses on a single branch of development.
-Alternatively, Visual Studio has many other options available (dependant on the choices made when installing Visual Studio).
-Instead, Jetbrains provide dedicated products for different development purposes.
-Additionally Rider uses a nested structure for projects whereas Visual Studio lists them all individually.
+Alternatively, Visual Studio has many other options (depending on the choices made when installing Visual Studio).
+Instead, JetBrains provide dedicated products for different development purposes.
+Additionally, Rider uses a nested structure for projects, whereas Visual Studio lists them individually.
 Additionally, Visual Studio allows you to apply filters to the available options.

 S.D.K Handling (.NetFramework .NetCore 3.1 Mono .Net5 and others)

-Detailed instructions for installing of Mono on many platforms including different Linux distributions are available at the Mono Project Downloads page.
+Detailed instructions for installing of Mono on many platforms, including different Linux distributions, are available on the Mono Project Downloads page.
 A sample for Ubuntu 20.04 is below, but check the main Mono Project page for updates.

 sudo apt install gnupg ca-certificates sudo apt-key adv --keyserver hkp://keyserver.ubuntu.com:80 --recv-keys 3FA7E0328081BFF6A14DA29AA6A19B38D3D831EF echo "deb https://download.mono-project.com/repo/ubuntu stable-focal main" | sudo tee /etc/apt/sources.list.d/mono-official-stable.list sudo apt update sudo apt install mono-complete